paramraghavan/sparksql-awsglue/help/quick101-spark/spark-modellers-101/spark-emr-101-for-modellers.md

 ![logical_plan_with_stages.png](logical_plan_with_stages.png)

 **Stage1**
 In the first stage I am reading into readingDF and repartitioning it to create partitionedDF.
-LEt em assime we start with 1 partition and we repartition creates 2 partitions and now stage becomes a task.
+LEt me assume we start with 1 partition and we repartition creates 2 partitions and now stage becomes a task.
 Notice that the  output of one stage(write excahnge buffer) becomes the input to the next stage.
 ![stage1.png](stage1.png)